Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 - Is there any data loss?
 Are ongoing processing jobs restarted?

-Any unique host or container that you can run an attack or Scenario on.
+Any unique host or container that you can run an experiment or Scenario on.

 Groups of users.
 In the Gremlin product, each company is subdivided into one or more teams, which each have a unique ID (the team ID).
 Users register their Gremlin agents to a team.